Henry Smith (British politician): Parliamentary career

-In the House of Commons he sits on the International Development Committee and Committees on Arms Export Controls (formerly Quadripartite Committee), the International Development Sub-Committee on the Work of the Independent Commission for Aid Impact and the International Development Committee.
-He previously sat on the European Scrutiny Committee.
-Smith is a member of the Animal Welfare (co-chair), Blood Cancer (chair), Heart Disease (acting chair) All-Party Parliamentary Groups as well as sixteen other APPGs.

-On 6 September 2013, while the St. Petersburg G20 Summit was ongoing, Smith referred to Russian President Vladimir Putin as a "tosser" on Twitter, following reports of an unnamed Russian official having described Britain as "small and unimportant."
+On 6 September 2013, while the St. Petersburg G20 Summit was ongoing, Smith referred to Russian president Vladimir Putin as a "tosser" on Twitter, following reports of an unnamed Russian official having described Britain as "small and unimportant."
 Smith subsequently said he stood by his comments, arguing that although it was "difficult to get a serious point across in 140 characters" the serious point was that Putin was an "absurd character who is responsible for some serious breaches of human rights".

-In 2018, Smith hosted the launch of PAWS – The Policy for Animal Welfare.
-Created by Cher Chevalier and Judith Clegg the policy provides further suggested steps to improve and fully enforce Animal Welfare Law.
+In 2018, Smith hosted the launch of PAWS – the Policy for Animal Welfare.
+Created by Cher Chevalier and Judith Clegg, the policy suggests steps to improve and enforce Animal Welfare Law.

 Having previously criticised the government's conduct of the Brexit negotiations, he submitted a letter of no confidence in the Conservative Party leader Theresa May on the day after publication of the draft withdrawal agreement between the UK and the EU.

 In October 2019, Smith alleged that he had been targeted with threats and stalking, including threats against his children.
 Smith said that in one incident, his children's school was publicised on anarchist and left-wing websites.

 In May 2020, Smith was criticised by several Labour MPs after he described MPs who objected to the end of the virtual parliament system during the COVID-19 pandemic as "lazy" and "work-shy socialists".